The Story of MrJims.Pizza

 At the end of 2014 I changed the name of my company from Mr. Jim's Pizza to MrJims.Pizza.
 People have asked why I would change the name of the company after nearly 40 years.
 It's a long story.

 In 2004 shopping online was becoming ever more popular.
 An ex-employee, Jason Weible, was developing his own online ordering website for pizza ordering, ePizza.cc.
 He had worked for MrJims.Pizza as a high school student.
 He contacted me to give him input on his website.
 We exchanged several emails in 2004.
 By the end of 2004 I felt he had a very good site that would work well to sell pizzas online.
 This was at a time when AOL was the biggest internet service provider.
 Most people still connected by dial-up modems.
-I felt like no one would turn on their computer, dial-up a connection, log into our website, create an account, wait for a return email, log back into our site, and then finally go through the work of learning how to place an order; when they could just pick up the phone and call us.
-We had their caller ID and could easily send through their last order in seconds when they called.
+I felt like no one would turn on their computer, dial-up a connection, log into our website, create an account, wait for a return email, log back into our site, and then finally go through the work of learning how to place an order, when they could just pick up the phone and call us.
+We had their caller ID and could easily send through their last order in seconds.

 Free Booklet From MrJim